forsyron/Redress/docs/intro.md

 # **REDRESS**

-## Clean Energy in a Container
+## Clean Energy Revolutionized

-• Solar generation and storage
+Discover the Future of Energy:

-• Cheaper than energy from the network
+- Solar Generation and Storage

----
+- Cost-Effective Alternative to Network Energy

-The REDRESS Clean Energy in a Container technology is the clean energy breakthrough Australia needs to generate and store renewable energy cheaper than energy from the network.
+The REDRESS Clean Energy in a Container is the definitive solution for Australia's clean energy ambitions.
+With solar generation and storage at its core, this technology emerges as a beacon of affordability.

-Designed for easy installation at business/commercial applications ranging from farms to small industry to remote mining installations, the REDRESS Container Generator technology is expected to ultimately become the backbone of Australia's transition to clean energy.
+Tailored for seamless integration in diverse business and commercial settings, from farms to small industries to remote mining installations, the REDRESS Container Generator is poised to redefine Australia's energy landscape, steering us toward a cleaner, cost-efficient future.